cbdevnet/rplock/README.md

 For locking, `rplock` first blanks all screen by going fullscreen and selecting an empty window.
 Your layout is saved in a file called `locked_layout`.

-The `top` keymap is then replaced with a new one, replacing your command key with something else and making your bindings temporarily inaccessible.
+The `top` keymap is then replaced with a new one, redirecting all alphanumeric keys to the script for entering an unlock phrase, thereby making your normal bindings temporarily inaccessible.

+Input from these keys can then be used to enter an unlock phrase, confirmed by pressing enter.
+The screens are unlocked as soon as the same phrase is entered again and confirmed by pressing enter.
+To just blank the screens for a short time, hit enter twice.

 The `rplock unlock` command replaces the `top` keymap again, with your original one and restores the previously saved layout.
-It should be called from within the `locked` keymap, triggered by some kind of secret unlock combination.

 ## Installation

-Set up the keys you want to use for unlocking in the appropriate lines of the `rplock` script.

-Copy the `rplock` script to somewhere in your path (eg. `/usr/local/bin`).
+Install `rplock` by running `make install` as root.

 Add it to your ratpoison bindings and make sure it is executed from a known path, eg. by running `cd` before starting ratpoison.

+# Emergency unlocking

 If you run into problems unlocking, change to another TTY by pressing Ctrl-Alt-F<1-6>
 and log in.
 Run `export DISPLAY=:0` to set the target X server and run the `rplock unlock`